Cortexia-CH/image-tagging-doc/tagging-tool.md

 **litter shortcuts**

 When you've created a region you have to add a litter type to it.
 You can choose it from the right menu (tag menu).
 If you look closer you'll see that each litter have a number.
 You can type this number after creating the region to tag it with the corresponding litter.
 For number with 2 digits type them fast (within 0,5 seconde).

+**hide**

+To hide all regions (for example if you want to check what litter is hidden behind a small region), you can maintain the 'h' (for 'hide') key pressed.

 ## Tagging an image